flare-foundation/flare-hardhat-starter/README.md

 # Flare Hardhat Starter Kit

+**IMPORTANT!!**
+The supporting library uses openzeppelin version `4.9.3`, be careful to use the documentation and examples from that library version.

 ## Getting started

 If you are new to hardhat please checkout [hardhat getting started doc](https://hardhat.org/hardhat-runner/docs/getting-started#overview)